mickymacirl/rathmackneecastle/README.md

 ## Features of Website

 ### Header
-* The website a Header with the Castle logo centered and it is reponsive on all device sizes.
+* The website a Header with the Castle logo centered and it is responsive on all device sizes.
 * This will allow the user to go home to the main page as the Logo is directed to index.html.

 ![Headers](/docs/header.jpg)

 ### NavBar
 * The navigation links to the Home, History, Contact pages and it is responsive on all device sizes.
-* Users will be able to navigate between each page of the site, having consistant menu placement on the different screen sizes.
+* Users will be able to navigate between each page of the site, having consistent menu placement on the different screen sizes.

 ![Navbar Readme](/docs/navbar_readme.jpg)